 One of the benefits of Remsen is that there is very little traffic.
 The average commute to work is 17.35 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Remsen are slightly less educated than the national average of 21.84% for the average city or town: 14.46% of adults in Remsen have a bachelor's degree or advanced degree
+The percentage of adults in Remsen with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.46% of adults in Remsen have a bachelor's degree or advanced degree.

 The per capita income in Remsen in 2022 was $34,072, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $136,288 for a family of four.
 However, Remsen contains both very wealthy and poor people as well.